Scifabric/pybossa/doc/user/tutorial.rst

 There two possible ways for creating an application:

-  * Using the **web interface**: click in your user name, and you will see a section named **applications** list.
+  * :ref:`web-interface`: click in your user name, and you will see a section named **applications** list.
 In that section you will be able to create an application using the web interface.
-  * Using the **RestFUL API**: you can check the source code of the `createTasks.py script <https://github.com/PyBossa/app-flickrperson/blob/master/createTasks.py>`_ for more details about creating an application using the API.
+  * :ref:`api-interface`: you can check the source code of the `createTasks.py script <https://github.com/PyBossa/app-flickrperson/blob/master/createTasks.py>`_
+    for more details about creating an application using the API.

-For this tutorial we are going to use the second option, the *RestFUL API* via the `createTasks.py script <https://github.com/PyBossa/app-flickrperson/blob/master/createTasks.py>`_.
+For this tutorial we are going to use the second option, the :doc:`../api` via the `createTasks.py script <https://github.com/PyBossa/app-flickrperson/blob/master/createTasks.py>`_.
 This script has two mandatory arguments: